shakebugs/shake-docs/docs/flutter/configuration-and-data/auto-attach-files.md

 ### Attach a file without the custom filename

 *ShakeFile* can be initialized without a filename, with just an absolute file path (String) to your file.
-Instead of a file path, you can initialize it with the actual file object (java.io.File), too.
 If you initialize it this way, the filename shown on your Shake dashboard will be determined automatically from the passed file's name.

-To define which files will be uploaded, call the `Shake.setShakeReportData` method and pass the list of *ShakeFile* objects, as shown in the example below:

 ```dart title="main.dart"
 // highlight-start